 When a vacancy occurs in the position of associate dean, assistant dean, or assistant to the dean, and the position does not involve responsibility for assignment of faculty activities or recommendations on salaries and promotions, it is filled on recommendation by the dean to the provost and the president.
-Department heads or chairs and representative faculty should be consulted; a formal search committee is formed if the appointment is not limited to an internal promotional opportunity.
+Department heads, chairs, or school directors and representative faculty should be consulted; a formal search committee is formed if the appointment is not limited to an internal promotional opportunity.
 If the position involves responsibility for assignment of faculty activities or recommendations on salaries and promotions, the search and selection procedures are similar to those used for deans, but the dean serves as chairperson of the search committee.

-2.10.4 Search and Appointment of Executive Vice President and Provost, Senior Vice President for Operations and Administration, and Vice Presidents
+2.10.4 Search and Appointment of Executive Vice President and Provost, Senior Vice President and Chief Business Officer, and Vice Presidents